 Although PPIs were found to be more effective in treating symptoms and complications associated with GERD, H2 blockers have proven to be just as effective in suppressing gastric acid.

-Cytoprotective drugs provide a coating in the stomach and small intestine, preventing stomach acid from causing damage to the stomach lining.
+Cytoprotective drugs coat the stomach and small intestine.
+The protective coating prevents stomach acid from damaging the stomach lining.

-Sucralfate and misoprostol require a prescription, but Pepto-Bismol is available over-the-counter.
+Sucralfate and misoprostol require a prescription.
+Pepto-Bismol is available over-the-counter.

-When taken during pregnancy, misoprostol has been shown to cause miscarriage.
-Sucralfate, however, is commonly prescribed in pregnant women with GERD because it has not been shown to cause any adverse effects to the mother or the fetus.
+When taken during pregnancy, misoprostol may cause miscarriage.
+Sucralfate is safer for pregnant women with GERD.
+Research has not shown it to cause any adverse effects to the mother or the fetus.